-The Non-Profit Management certificate will provide students with an understanding of the Canadian non-profit sector and its public policy involvement.
-This certificate program will also explore strategic leadership in the sector, focusing on governance, executive leadership and board of directors’ roles in strategy formation and implementation.
-The students will develop analytical skills to evaluate policy frameworks that guide the operation of non-profit organizations and critically assess policies that advance the functionality and greater contribution of the sector to our society.
+The Non-Profit Management Certificate provides students with an understanding of the Canadian non-profit sector and its public policy involvement.
+This certificate program explores strategic leadership in the sector, focusing on governance, executive leadership, and the roles of boards of directors in strategy formation and implementation.
+Throughout the program, students develop analytical skills to evaluate policy frameworks that guide the operation of non-profit organizations and critically assess policies that advance the functionality and greater contribution of the sector to our society.

 Students must complete (3 credit hrs)